Washington DC Arrest Records and Warrant Search

 By searching you certify that you are above 18 years of age

-Your best options for a warrant check and details on recent arrests Washington DC
+Your best options for a warrant check and details on recent arrests in Washington DC

 The thing about trying to access arrest records from Washington DC is that you only have to approach one law enforcement agency.
 Also, the local judiciary covers a smaller geographical area, which means you have fewer courts to cover for a warrant lookup.
 On the plus side, this means that you don’t have to do a lot of running around and that the information is easy to locate.